 - Click View Log and confirm there are only two “Info” lines

-- Set Closing Date and Password in QuickBooks Preferences
+- Set Closing Date and Password in QuickBooks Preferences.
+Here's a guide from Intuit if needed.

 - The Closing Date/Password blocks transactions from any third-party application, such as Acctivate.